Notgnoshi/includegraph/README.md

 Generate C preprocessor `#include` graphs from a Clang compilation database

+> [!Warning]
+> This project is archived in favor of the (better) https://github.com/bkryza/clang-include-graph

+---

 ## Why?

 I've been unsatisfied with tooling to understand the header dependency graph for nontrivial C++